Etyre/Engineered-Efficacy-/Learning Methodology.md

 After I have an application working, I'll sit down with a friend to look over it and see if there are ways to clean up my code to make it more readable or more efficient.
 (I'm sitting down with a friend, instead of a tutor, because for this task I want to be learning from really excelent programers, with good taste.
 For the earlier stages I'm just trying to get down the basics, and so anyone who knows the basics will do.
 For this, I'm trying to absorb good taste, and (some of) my friends are excelent programers.)
 Again, I'll rehearse / reify my new abstractions.

 Then I'll repeat with a new project.

+# Scratch space and collected notes

+**An outline of core skills**

+- Learning
+    - Embracing embarrassment
+    - Not rushing
+    - How to be engaged
+    - Chunking to size
+        - (is this the same core idea as deliberate practice?)
+    - Active learning / rephrasing / restatement / making guesses
+    - Deliberate practice and training regime design
+    - Tutoring
+    - Mnemonic principles
+    - Spaced Repetition

+#####The 10 laws of shaping from Don't shoot the dog:
+    - 1. Raise criteria in increments small enough that the subject always has a realistic chance for reinforcement.
+    - 2. Train one aspect of any particular behavior at a time; don't try to shape for two criteria simultaneously.
+    - 3. During shaping, put the current level of response onto a variable schedule of reinforcement before adding or raising the criteria.
+    - 4. When introducing a new criterion, or aspect of the behavioral skill, temporarily relax the old ones.
+    - 5. Stay ahead of your subject: Plan your shaping program completely so that if the subject makes sudden progress, you are aware of what to reinforce next.
+    - 6. Don't change trainers in midstream; you can have several trainers per trainee, but stick to one shaper per behavior.
+    - 7. If one shaping procedure is not eliciting progress, find another; there are as many ways to get behavior as there are trainers to think them up.
+    - 8. Don't interrupt a training session gratuitously; that constitutes a punishment.
+    - 9. If behavior deteriorates, "go back to kindergarten"; quickly review the whole shaping process with a series of easily earned reinforcers.
+    - 10. End each session on a high note, if possible, but in any case quit while you're ahead.